Over The Edge

 "X-ray?"
 Joanne questioned.

-"According to Joe, he's got a broken left arm and a possible broken bone in his foot.
+"According to Joe, he's got a broken left arm, a possible broken bone in his foot, cuts, scrapes, and bug bites.
 Otherwise, Joe thinks he's gonna be fine."

 Dr. Brackett held the door of his office open for Joanne.
 "Dixie'll probably be down shortly to take you to see your husband."